Freight Shipping (LTL): What to Expect

 Almost always, someone must be present to sign for and inspect the shipment.

 Start with the outside: check for broken boxes, torn wrapping, or loose tiles.
 If anything looks off, write it down on the delivery receipt before signing.
-This is super important, Clay Imports, and the carriers won’t accept damage claims later if nothing is noted at delivery.
+This step is essential, as carriers and Clay Imports are unable to process damage claims later if no issues are documented at the time of delivery.

 Visible Damage?
 Here's What to Do:

-• A group photo showing all affected pieces (if there’s a lot—this helps us help you faster)
+A group photo showing all affected pieces (if there’s a lot—this helps us assist you faster)

 Found Damage After Opening Boxes?
 That’s Called Concealed Damage.

-If everything looked fine at delivery but you later find cracked or chipped tiles inside a sealed box, no problem, send us:
+If everything looked fine at delivery but you later find cracked or chipped tiles inside a sealed box, contact customersupport@clayimports.com immediately with:

 Make sure to report concealed damage within 48–72 hours of delivery.